siffiejoe/lua-fx/README.md

-    Returns a glue function that applies the function `fun` to each argument (between indices `idx1` and `idx2`, inclusively) and returns a list of the results. `fun`'s results are always adjusted to one return value on every call.
+    Returns a glue function that applies the function `fun` to each argument (between indices `idx1` and `idx2`, inclusively) and returns the results (the arguments outside of the specified range are passed unmodified). `fun`'s results are always adjusted to one return value for each call.

 *   `vtransform( f1 [, f2 [, ..., fn]] ) ==> f`